JeonJiw/aeso-renewable-forecast-analysis/docs/final_analysis_report.md

 1. **Wind energy** demonstrates higher predictability and lower volatility than solar.
 2. **Solar forecast models** are more sensitive to transient atmospheric changes.
-3. **System-level volatility** affects forecast reliability; when rolling Std rises, accuracy declines.
+3. Stability comparison reveals important operational differences between solar and wind generation.
-4. Integrating **meteorological and historical volatility features** could improve forecast precision.
+4. Enhanced monitoring of system-level volatility can improve forecast reliability and support decision-making.

 ---